 Like the door in that weird movie with John Malkovich.

 Don’t be silly, it is probably a crawlspace for the furnace system or something.

 She got a small flashlight and Swiss army knife from her purse and studied the door.
 Without a handle, there was no obvious way to open it.
 She ran the light over the seams of the opening and then saw the answer.

-There was a spot that was more worn than the area around it.
+There was a spot next to a seam that was more worn than the area around it.
 She poked a finger at the spot, and the door popped open.